Complete Guide to Marijuana Addiction and Treatment

 - Mary Jane

-Marijuana is one of the most commonly abused drugs in the world and the most widely used drug in America.
+Marijuana is one of the most widely abused drugs in the world.
+Marijuana addiction in the United States is also very common.
 According to SAMHSA’s 2016 National Survey on Drug Use and Health, 36.7 million people reported that they used marijuana over the past year.
 According to the National Institute on Drug Abuse (NIDA), marijuana use is also widespread among young people, and the number of middle and high school students who believe marijuana use is dangerous is steadily decreasing.

 The medical use of marijuana to treat various illnesses and physical conditions is still being studied.
 Although the FDA has approved some medications that contain cannabinoids, the marijuana plant has not been recognized or approved by the FDA for medicinal purposes.
 Scientists are still conducting preclinical and clinical trials to determine the efficacy of the marijuana plant to treat illnesses and other conditions.

 Although the topic of marijuana addiction is one that is highly debated, research suggests that between nine and 30 percent of individuals who use marijuana may develop some degree of marijuana use disorder.
 The U.S. Department of Health and Human Services also reports that one in every 11 marijuana users will become addicted.